Wadha Alshammari, G-’26, stood on the Commencement stage and smiled at the crowd. As her eyes passed over her fellow graduates, she pointed at them.

 Wadha Alshammari at Commencement 2026.

-The fully accessible classroom environments at Gallaudet made learning easier than ever before.
-“There was always something missing for me inside hearing classrooms,” Alshammari says.
+The fully accessible classroom environments at Gallaudet made learning easier than ever before for Alshammari.
+“There was always something missing for me inside hearing classrooms,” she says.
 “Gallaudet is all about access.
-I loved all my courses and teachers.”
+I loved all my courses and especially enjoyed learning from deaf teachers.”

 Deaf Education instructor Allison Gibbons, G-’07, sees big things in Alshammari’s future.
 “I have no doubt she will make a positive impact in Deaf Education.
 It may be a challenge, but Wadha’s personality can empower others to join her in her fight to improve Deaf Education anywhere she goes.”